| Appraisers and Assessors of Real

 less affected by fluctuations in the economy and real estate

+market than appraisers.
 Median annual earnings of appraisers and assessors of

 real estate were $43,390 in May 2004.
 The middle 50 percent